menandmice/micetro_docs/guides/admin-manual/admin_change_events.rst

 5. When you are finished, click :guilabel:`Add`.

-Example 1:
+*Example 1*: Running a python script named mytest.py.

-  Running a python script named mytest.py.
-To run a script named mytest.py that is located in the Men&Mice Central directory using the python interpreter, the following would be placed in the appropriate field: python mytest.py.
+   To run a script named mytest.py that is located in the Men&Mice Central directory using the python interpreter, the following would be placed in the appropriate field: ``python mytest.py``.

-Example 2:
+*Example 2*: Running an executable named checkdata.exe.

-  Running an executable named checkdata.exe.
-To run an executable named checkdata.exe that is located in the Men&Mice Central directory the following would be placed in the appropriate field: checkdata.exe.
+   To run an executable named checkdata.exe that is located in the Men&Mice Central directory the following would be placed in the appropriate field: ``checkdata.exe``.

 Editing and Deleting Change Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^